HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

      equivalentFeatures.W3jProductCompact(V1,V2,V3,n1)；

-This function transforms three spherical harmonic tensors into a vector that is invariant to rotation，n1 is the maximum degree of V1. this function will give invariance vector with the same length of V1.
+This function transforms three spherical harmonic tensors into a vector that is invariant to rotation，n1 is the maximum degree of V1. this function will give invariance vector with the same length of V3.

+     equivalentFeatures.DecodeMatrixCompact(V1,V2,V3,n1);

+This function will return a matrix that can be used to convert the invariant coding calculated by the W3jProductCompact function into one of the original spherical harmonic tensors (V1).
+Because the length of V ,therefore this matrix is a square matrix.

+ e.g.

+   W3 = equivalentFeatures.W3jProductCompact(V1,V2,V3)
+   M  = equivalentFeatures.DecodeMatrixCompact(V2,V3)
+   norm(M*W3-V1_,2);

+The length of V1 is equal to the length of W3.

       equivalentFeatures.ProductEncode(V1,V2)